 Connect with the author

-New York City’s Youth
+Improving the Health of New York City’s Youth

-Increased physical activity has been linked to better mood, enhanced self-esteem, lower levels of anxiety, decreases in depression, and reduced incidence of chronic diseases such as asthma and diabetes—conditions that disproportionately affect communities of color.
+Increased physical activity has been linked to better mood, enhanced self-esteem, lower levels of anxiety, decreasesing depression, and reduced incidence of chronic diseases such as asthma and diabetes—conditions that disproportionately affect communities of color.
 Yet, only 14% of New York City youth recently reported being active for 60 minutes or more every day.
 In fact, school surveys show that more youth reported vaping (15%) or drinking alcohol (21%) over the past month than being physically active for at least 60 minutes a day.
-Surveys also report rising rates of youth mental health issues, psychological distress and emergency department visits due to mental illness.
+Surveys also report rising rates of youth mental health problems, psychological distress, and emergency department visits due to mental illness.
 In addition to the personal cost to individuals and their communities, the financial toll of chronic diseases could cost New York City over $1.5 billion every year through 2030.

 Invest in Parks and Public Spaces.
 The Trust for Public Land created the NYC Park Equity Plan (2021) outlining the inequities in New York City public parks and tools like the Heat Vulnerability index show where populations are vulnerable to extreme heat.
 Their equity plan highlights recommendations to bring 100% of New York City residents with a 10-minute walk to a park.
 They suggest almost doubling the current New York City parks operating budget to support the staffing, programming, and maintenance needs of current and new parks.
 The NYC Community Parks Initiative is an example of strategic capital investments in parks that have been ignored for decades through equitable targeted improvements and community input.

 Fund Healthy Physical Environments in Schools.
-New York State lawmakers including New York State Senate Committee on Education and the New York City Council Committee on Education should advocate for Fair Student Funding to go towards healthy environment improvements, including designated spaces for physical activity.
+New York State lawmakers including the New York State Senate Committee on Education and the New York City Council Committee on Education should advocate for Fair Student Funding to go towards healthy environment improvements, including designated spaces for physical activity.
 In addition, they should coordinate healthy school enhancements with energy improvements funding allocated for New York City public school facilities through Build Back Better School Infrastructure grant funds.

 Nurture our Marginalized Students.
 Funding programs that aim to heal and protect students like Restorative Justice or Trauma-Centered Schools will center the well-being of our students and consider the whole child.
 This means equipping schools with the right ratio of nurses (between 1:225, or 1:750 depending on the needs of the student population) and counselors (1:250) to students.
 Instituting programs that mandate adults care for our students and tracking the progress is critical in keeping our students engaged and safe in schools.